-Most people who are beneficiaries under a life insurance policy presume that when the insured dies the insurance company will pay out under the policy.
+Beneficiaries under a life insurance policy presume that when the insured dies the insurance company will pay out the policy benefits.
 While this frequently happens, there are a number of exclusions that can prevent a beneficiary from receiving payments under a life insurance policy.
 One exclusion that can preclude recovery involves the suicide of the insured.

 Suicide clauses that bar the payment of benefits if the insured commits suicide are included in virtually all life insurance policies.
 However, the exclusion can be buried in the policy and difficult to identify.
 The clause will usually be no more than a sentence or two and may not actually use the term suicide.
 Phrases that might be used to cover this exclusion include “death by the insured’s own hand” or “intentional self-destruction.”
 This variation in the way the exclusion is phrased can lead to disputes when interpreting whether a particular death falls within the exclusion.